 Callowhill is a district near the center of Philadelphia that has managed to transform itself from a largely industrial zone into a prime piece of residential real estate.
 It has much to offer residents in the way of close proximity to business centers along with the amenities associated with luxury homes.

 Callowhill is sometimes referred to as the Loft District.
 A number of the multi story office buildings in this zone have been converted into loft style housing.
 They have attracted many young professional and artists into the area who enjoy the cosmopolitan nature of the locale.

-The place is also well sited in regards to the Vine St. Expressway, Broad St., and Pennsylvania Convention Center.
+The place is also well sited in regards to the Vine Street Expressway, Broad Street, and Pennsylvania Convention Center.
 The district also adjoins Chinatown which is one of the most frequently visited locations in Philadelphia.

-The boundary to the north of the zone is Spring Garden St. It runs south to Vine St. Broad St. bounds it on the west, 8th St. on the east.
+The boundary to the north of the zone is Spring Garden Street.
+It runs south to Vine Street, Broad Street bounds it on the west, 8th Street on the east.

 The School District of Philadelphia is the eighth largest school district in the nation, by enrollment.
 Located in a historic and culturally rich setting, Philadelphia is a racially and ethnically diverse community committed to education.
 The School District of Philadelphia operates 214 of the city's 300 public schools, including 149 elementary schools, 16 middle schools, and 49 high schools.
 The remaining 86 public schools are independently operated charter schools.
 Charter schools are authorized by the School District of Philadelphia, and are accountable to it.